Risks

 How Risk Scoring Works

 Risk scores in Veza are calculated based on how many queries with risk levels an entity appears in the results of.
-The scoring system considers both:
+The scoring system intelligently weighs both the severity of risks and their cumulative impact, using an algorithm designed to provide meaningful, comparable scores across all entities.

-• The severity of risks (Critical, High, Medium, Low)
+• The severity of the highest risk level (Critical, High, Medium, Low)

-• The total number of risks affecting an entity
+• The total number and combination of risks affecting an entity

 Risk Score Calculation